sargalias/old-personal-website/posts/Programming first principles/11. First principle - Separation of concerns/Programming first principles - 11. First principle - Separation of concerns.md

 And of course the more concerns we mix together, the more difficult it is to reuse code.

 Separating concerns increases re-usability.
-Separation of concerns can also be thought of as extreme application of abstraction.
+This can also be thought of as an application of abstraction.

 **Changeability**